 What Is A Sump Pump Basin?

-A sump pump basin is a container that collects water that has accumulated in the sump pit.
+A container that collects accumulated water in the sump pit.
 The sump pit is usually located in the basement or crawlspace of a home.
-Every home with a sump pump also needs a basin in order to collect water for the pump to drain!
+Every home with a sump pump also needs a basin to collect water for the pump to drain!

-Water enters the sump pump basin through a hole in the bottom or sides of the basin.
-The basin then collects the water until it reaches a certain level, at which point the sump pump is activated.
-The sump pump then pumps the water out of the basin through a discharge pipe and away from your home.
+Water enters the sump pump basin through a hole in the bottom or sides.
+The basin then collects the water until it reaches a certain level; at this point, the sump pump is activated.
+The sump pump then pumps the water out of the basin through a discharge pipe away from your home.

-Sump pump basins come in different sizes, but most are around 24 inches in diameter and 36 inches deep.
-The size of the basin you need will depend on the amount of water you expect it to collect and how often you want the sump pump to activate.
+It come in different sizes, but most are around 24 inches in diameter and 36 inches deep.
+The basin size you need will depend on how much water you expect it to collect and how often you want the sump pump to activate.

 Are Sump Pump Basins Necessary?